-Eligible interruption of earnings according to worker's status Worker status Eligibility criteria Wage earner Have stopped working or have a reduction of at least 40% of the usual weekly salary Self-employed worker Resident of Quebec on December 31 of the year preceding the start of the benefit period Have ceased business activities or reduced the time spent on business activities by at least 40% A person receiving compensation as a family-type resource or intermediary resource is deemed to have reduced the time spent on activities of this type by at least 40%.
-Wage earners who are also Resident of Quebec on December 31 of the year preceding the start of the benefit period self-employed Have stopped working or have a reduction of at least 40% of your regular weekly salary and Have ceased your business activities or reduced the time spent on your business activities by at least 40% If you are receiving compensation as a family-type resource or intermediary resource, you are considered to have reduced the time spent on your business activities by at least 40%.
+Eligible interruption of earnings according to worker's status Worker status Eligibility criteria Wage earner Has stopped working or has a reduction of at least 40% of the usual weekly salary Self-employed worker Resident of Quebec on December 31 of the year preceding the start of the benefit period Has ceased business activities or reduced the time spent on business activities by at least 40% A person receiving compensation as a family-type resource or intermediary resource is deemed to have reduced the time spent on activities of this type by at least 40%.
+Wage earners who are also Resident of Quebec on December 31 of the year preceding the start of the benefit period self-employed Has stopped working or has a reduction of at least 40% of regular weekly salary and Has ceased business activities or reduced the time spent on business activities by at least 40% If receiving compensation as a family-type resource or intermediary resource, the worker is considered to have reduced the time spent on business activities by at least 40%.